MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-ind-GST-tax-returns.md

 # required metadata

 title: Generate the GSTR report data for tax returns
-description:  This topic provides information about how to generate the GSTR report data for tax returns.
+description: This topic explains how to generate the GSTR report data for tax returns.
 author: EricWang
 manager: RichardLuan
 ms.date: 06/05/2019